-During the reporting period, the Board did not receive any requests pursuant to the Privacy Act.
-None were outstanding from the previous reporting period.
+During the reporting period, the Board received 6 requests pursuant to the Privacy Act.
+Since no Privacy requests were received in 2014-15, there were no outstanding requests carried over from the previous reporting period.

 PART 2 - Requests Closed During the Reporting Period